The Cable Beach ghost gum (Corymbia paractia) is endemic to the Broome area. Yawuru people know these trees as gunurru.

 We have produced a community publication and distributed it for use by the Yawuru community, Broome residents, planners and land managers.

 SKIPA volunteers collected ghost gum seed and distributed seedlings during our 'National Eucalypt Day' celebrations to promote horticultural use among local communities.

-A final report has been produced that details our findings, threatening processes including neem weeds and land clearing, and makes recommendations.
+A scientific report has been produced in 2018 that details our findings from surveys in 2016-17 and 2015 and identifies threatening processes including neem weeds and land clearing, and makes recommendations.

 What we are doing now

 We are now facilitating the distribution of the community publication and scientific report to raise awareness and build momentum for greater protection of the Cable Beach ghost gum community.

 SKIPA volunteers are continuing to collect and grow Cable Beach ghost gum seed, and to distribute seedlings to promote horticultural use of the tree among local communities.

 We are seeking more funding to work with Yawuru Traditional Owners to develop and implement management plans for the Cable Beach ghost gum community, and develop a nomination for this vegetation community to be upgraded to Vulnerable under the WA Biodiversity Conservation Act (2016).

 We will continue to advocate for improved planning decisions that protect the Cable Beach ghost gum community.